Bohmian quantum mechanics revisited: Bohmian quantum mechanics

-While the quantum potential is scale invariant ($R\rightarrow \beta R$, for some constant $\beta$), the spin potential is not and scales quadratically.
+While the quantum potential is scale invariant ($R\rightarrow \beta R$, for some constant $\beta$), the phase potential is not and scales quadratically.
 That is because the amplitude $R$ can always be normalized to unity, but $S$ is not.
-Moreover, while the quantum potential can be singular, the spin potential is always regular and definite.
+Moreover, while the quantum potential can be singular, the phase potential is always regular and definite.